 Schools must qualify their site based on school or census data.
 All eligible meals are claimed at the free meal reimbursement rate.
-Program requirements are explained in the USDA memo below titled Q&A Seamless Summer Option (SP 32-2013) and on the USDA website found under Related Offsite Resources.
+Program requirements are explained in the USDA memo below titled Q&As for the Seamless Summer Option, and on the USDA website.

 U.S. Department of Agriculture Memos